mathigon/textbooks/content/sequences/content.md

 ---
 > id: recursive

-In mathematics, we can describe this pattern using a [formula](gloss:formula):
+We can also describe this pattern using a special [formula](gloss:formula):

     p.text-center.s-orange
       span.n.md `x_n`